GeorgianSorinMaxim/nodejs-angular-asteroids-developers/README.md

 $ cd FOLDER_PATH
 $ npm install
+$ npm install nodemon

 ```

 ###Deploy locally by running in the terminal when being in the project folder.
-You might be required to install some modules that might be missing from your environment using:
+You might be required to install some modules that might be missing from your environment using nodemon m(onitor for any changes in the application and automatically restart the server):
 ```
 #!javascript

-$ npm install -g MODULE_NAME:
+$ npm install -g MODULE_NAME (e.g. express):
-$ nodemon server
+$ nodemon serve

 ```

   - Open the browser and go to the following URL:
+:

 ```
 #!javascript